aiows/aiows/README.md

 - **Context management** for connection-specific data
 - **Built-in authentication** with token support
 - **DDoS protection** with IP-based connection limiting and rate limiting
+- **Graceful shutdown** with signal handlers and connection cleanup
 - **Exception handling** with graceful error recovery
 - **Production ready** with comprehensive test coverage